certifysphere/main-website/docs/labs/workshops/react-express-workshop/2-react-frontend.md

       country: country.value,
       zipCode: zipCode.value,
     };
-    addSchool(school);
-    event.target.reset();
+    addSchool(school); // Add the new school to the backend event.target.reset();
   };

-  // Display Add a new School form const renderAddSchoolForm = () => {
+  // Function to render the Add School form const renderAddSchoolForm = () => {
     return (
       <div>